 What started as a last minute Christmas gift idea turned into a little insight into the golf ball industry and a conversation starter on the course.

 I should have been recording my family members faces when they opened the boxes up.
-Since Christmas I would get random texts from them saying they’re using “my face” on the course.
+Since Christmas in 2016 I would get random texts saying they’re using “my face” on the course.